What is A Medical Wig?

-Cranial prosthesis is a medical term for a wig.
+A medical wig, known as a cranial prosthesis, is a medical term for a wig.
 While "cranial prosthesis" is the most common medical term for wigs, there are other terms, like hair prosthesis, scalp prothesis, cranial implant, medical wig, hair prosthesis, and full cranial prosthesis.
 They all mean the same thing, a wig that is used for medical reasons and not for cosmetic (fashion) reasons.

-Unfortunately, there are no regulations or requirements for "medical wigs" that are categorized as cranial prosthesis.
-This makes it confusing for consumers to know if they are buying a "fashion wig" or a "medical wig".
+No, the term medical wig, or cranial prosthesis, is just the medical term for a wig.
+Unfortunately, there are no regulations or requirements for "medical wigs" or "cranial prosthesis", which makes it very confusing for consumers because it's hard to know if they are buying a "medical wig" or just a normal, ready to wear wig.

 COMFORT